China To Become The Worlds Largest Automobile Exporter In 2023 - UrduPoint

 China To Become The World's Largest Automobile Exporter In 2023

-GUANGZHOU, (UrduPoint / Pakistan Point News - 17th Nov, 2023) China is certain to become the world's largest automobile exporter this year, as its auto exports in the first 10 months hit 3.9 million units, an official with the China Council for the Promotion of International Trade said here Friday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Nov, 2023) China is certain to become the world's largest automobile exporter this year, as its auto exports in the first 10 months hit 3.9 million units, an official with the China Council for the Promotion of International Trade said.

 China's automobile industry has taken a solid step toward internationalization, despite a complex and grave international environment, Wang said.